/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 Details

-The ratio of pressures at which the flow becomes critical and the flow velocity reaches a maximum determined by the local speed of sound.
+The pressure ratio at which the flow becomes critical and the flow velocity reaches a maximum determined by the local speed of sound.

-The ratio between the outlet pressure and the inlet pressure : .
+The ratio between the outlet pressure and inlet pressure : .

 Dependencies

-To use this parameter, set the parameter Valve parameterization to Sonic conductance.
+To use this parameter, set for the parameter Valve parameterization meaning Sonic conductance.

 Default value